Liverpool Walton

 If you are coming to study in Liverpool and are looking for a church or looking to continue worshipping at a Salvation Army corps, please don't hesitate to get in touch with us by phone, email or social media.
 We'd be happy to answer any questions you have about our church or student life in Liverpool.

-Our Corps Youth Secretary, Chris, studied in at University of Liverpool only a few years ago and our Student Rep, James, graduated from Liverpool John Moores University in July 2019.
+Our Corps Youth Secretary, Natalie, studied in at Liverpool John Moores University, our Young Adults Leader, James, graduated from Liverpool John Moores University in July 2019, and our Student Rep, Emily Holmes graduated from Liverpool Hope University in July 2025.
 They are happy to answer any questions you may have.
-Their contact details are below...
+Our YA Leaders contact details are below...

 Email our Student Rep, James Griffiths - j.o.griffiths@ntlworld.com